pecomyint/xrd-image-util/docs/api/rectroi.rst

 .. py:function:: __init__(self, dims: list=None)

+    If ``dims`` is not specified, the dimensions of the ROI will default to "x", "y", and "z" respectively.
+Order matters.

 .. py:function:: set_bounds(self, bounds: dict)

+    Defines the ROI coordinate bounds.

 .. py:function:: set_calculation(self, output: str, dims: list)

+    Defines the calculation to be applied.

 .. py:function:: apply(self, data, coords)

+    Applies the set calculation to a dataset and its defined coordinates.

 .. py:function:: apply_to_scan(self, scan, data_type)

+    Applies the set calculation to a dataset for a ``xiu.Scan`` object, defining the data type by either "raw" or "gridded".

 .. py:function:: get_output(self)

+    Returns the output data and coordinates.